Matt Gaetz Aide Cheered On Insurrectionists As They Overran Capitol Police

-Category: World Politics Hits: 0Some clever sleuthing from ProPublica and Gizmodo turned up a post by Joel Valdez, an aide to Florida Congressman Matt Gaetz, actively cheering on the protesters at the U.S. Capitol as they overran the police.
+Category: World Politics Hits: 2Some clever sleuthing from ProPublica and Gizmodo turned up a post by Joel Valdez, an aide to Florida Congressman Matt Gaetz, actively cheering on the protesters at the U.S. Capitol as they overran the police.
 A video by Valdez was posted to the now-defunct Parler.
 Because Parler did not scrub metadata from media, precise information such as location and time was included on everything on the site, making things relatively easy for law enforcement and others looking at Parler.
 And while Gaetz would later try to baselessly blame the riot on Antifa, some have speculated that he was one of the Republicans giving out location information to the rioters, which might explain his aide's enthusiasm.
 Source: Gizmodo

 Read more https://crooksandliars.com/2021/02/matt-gaetz-aide-cheered-rioters-they